MarkXA/nidevconf/content/volunteers.md

 ### Talk Room

 Room-based roles have mostly shared responsibility; in each full-talk room, while talks are running, there should be one MC and one room monitor.
+Except in an emergency, please ensure at least one of the MC and room monitor (generally the MC) is in the room at all times.

 The talk rooms are: